-Depending on exact duties, EETs can also be called engineering technicians, electronics technicians or instrument and controls technicians.
+Depending on exact duties, electronics technicians may also be called instrument and controls technicians.

 They are often responsible for identifying issues and finding their solutions.
 Job duties may include:

 - Testing or modifying electrical machinery or electrical control equipment and circuitry

 - Setting up and operating test equipment to evaluate performance of parts, assemblies or systems and recording the results